 Things to SEE in Estes Park this weekend

-You’ll also get views of aspen meadows, making it a perfect fall color tour, with a short walk that leads you to a pond that doubles as a home for moose, giving you a good chance to see one of Colorado’s most awesome creatures.
+You’ll also get views of aspen meadows, making it a perfect fall color tour.
+Not to mention a short walk that leads you to a pond that doubles as a home for moose, giving you a good chance to see one of Colorado’s most awesome creatures.

-When you’re looking for things to do in Estes Park this weekend, you won’t be disappointed in the sights you’ll get from an ATV tour.
+When you’re looking for things to do in Estes Park this weekend, you won’t be disappointed with the sights.

 If driving an ATV capable of handling the roughest terrain seems intimidating, it shouldn’t be.
 It’s an easy and safe vehicle to drive, with 4WD and safety features including harness seat belts.
 Small kids have been known to take a nap in the back during the day-long journey.
-Estes Park ATV has experienced guides to show you how to handle the vehicle like a pro, and easy-to-read maps showing you where to go on trails built for the newest beginners.
+Estes Park ATV has experienced guides to show you how to handle the vehicle like a pro.
+We also provide easy-to-read maps showing you where to go on trails built for the newest beginners.

 But if you want a challenge, there are some expert-level trails as well, with extreme terrain and exciting drops that still challenge the guides.
 If you want to white-knuckle your way across the Rockies, Estes Park ATV Rentals can help you get there.